Eric-Arellano/ngsc-app/README.md

 1. Start the Flask server - `flask run`

 #### Frontend
+1. If on Mac, you can just run `./run-frontend.sh`.
+Otherwise follow the below.
-1. Change terminal/command prompt location to the `frontend` directory (e.g. Run `cd frontend/` if coming from the root directory for this code)
+1. Change terminal/command prompt location to the `frontend` directory (e.g. run `cd frontend/` if coming from the root directory for this code)
 1. Start Yarn server - `yarn start`

 ## To update static student info data